mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Structure for serial, incremental results

-At first, it would seem ideal to let the agency parallelize as much of the work as possible.
-It reduces the total time of the project, and it lets the agency use their resources more efficiently.

-For a small, budget-conscious client, parallelizing tasks carries several subtle disadvantages.
+At first, letting the agency parallelize their work seems like the obvious choice &mdash; It shortens the project's total duration, and it lets the agency use their resources more efficiently.
+But for a small, budget-conscious client there are subtle but significant drawbacks.

-First, it's likely worse value for money.
-If you have eight tasks that will take one month each, it's better to have something usable by the end of month one and keep improving it than to have nothing for eight months and suddenly publish everything all at once.
+Put another way, if a project involves eight tasks that will take roughly one month each, would you rather have the agency complete one task per month?
+Or would you rather they work on all eight tasks simultaneously and deliver them all at the end of eight months?

+The one-at-a-time is better value for your money.
+At the end of month one, you have one asset that provides value to your business for the next seven months.
+In month two, you have even more, and so on.

-Second, it puts you in terrible negotiating position.
+Allowing the agency to parallelize maximally also puts you in terrible negotiating position.
 If the agency has eight tasks that are all 80% complete, it's expensive for you to scope down the project or switch vendors.
-If you limit the agency to only two or three tasks at a time, it limits your downside more effectively.
-At worst, you'd have to re-do a few subtasks rather than hand over a project where everything is in half-finished state.
+If you limit the agency to only two or three tasks at a time, there's much less friction if you have to hand the work to someone else.

-Lastly, it's just more mentally taxing to oversee eight subprojects in parallel.
-Each unfinished task occupies a bit of real estate in your mind, so it's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.
+Lastly, it's just more mentally taxing to oversee eight subprojects in parallel because every unfinished task occupies a bit of real estate in your mind.
+It's better to knock them out in small batches as opposed to dragging everything out for the full length of the project.

 ### Narrow the project scope

-I didn't enforce the project scope aggressively enough.

-During the design phase, I let the agency go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.
-During the implementation phase, I should have been more aggressive in preventing them from working on minor bugfixes until they finished the redesign.
+At the design stage, I let the agency go too far in redesigning the website when they were supposed to focus on just the logo, color scheme, and fonts.

+During the implementation phase, I should have been more aggressive in preventing them from working on minor bugfixes until they finished publishing the new designs.

 ### Agree on timelines

-When I asked during the design phase how long they expected it to take, they said it was up to me.
-If might love their first pitch, or I could reject everything for weeks.
-I felt and still feel that was reasonable, so I didn't push for a more exact timeline.
+At the start of the project, I asked how long the agency expected it to take.
+They said it was up to me.
+I might love their first pitch, or I could reject everything for weeks.
+That was sensible, so I didn't push for a more exact timeline.

 I mistakenly let my loose attitude on design timelines carry over into the development work.
 I should have pressed the developers to share rough estimates of each task with the understanding that we'd revisit scope if a task ballooned far beyond our expectations.

 ### Require a shared view of billable hours

 Many of the issues with scope bloat were a consequence of the slow feedback loop in WebAgency's hours reporting.

-WebAgency a total number of hours used halfway through the month and then a per-task summary of hours at the end of the month.
-Combine that with the fact that they don't distribute their hours evenly throughout the month, I could never tell when they'd overinvested in a task until it was too late.
+Halfway through each month, WebAgency reported an opaque total number of hours used.
+At the end of the month, they'd send a per-task breakdown.
+By then, it was too late to catch tasks that had bloated beyond their initial scope.

 {{<img src="hours-summary.png" alt="Screenshot of TinyPilot hours reporting on Deel" maxWidth="550px" hasBorder="true" caption="WebAgency only reported cost of each task in an invoice at the end of the month.">}}

 In contrast, TinyPilot's in-house developers report their hours at the end of each working session.
-No creepy spyware to monitor keystrokes.
-Just a self-report of their total hours and a one-sentence summary of what they were working on.
-If a tasks is ever taking longer than I expect, I check the hours, and we can course correct if a three-hour task has exploded into something much bigger.
-And I rarely even have to do that because TinyPilot's developers proactively raise a flag if a task has expanded beyond the initial scope we expected.
+If a three-hour task explodes into something bigger, we re-evaluate whether to cut or downscope the task.

 {{<img src="work-timing.png" alt="Screenshot of TinyPilot hours reporting on Deel" hasBorder="true" caption="TinyPilot's in-house developers report their hours as they go.">}}